How Long Does it Take for Wood Filler to Dry?

 applying wood filler to the gap

-On the other hand, wood filler is usually made of pulverized wood byproducts and fibers, and there are two types: water-based wood fillers and oil-based wood fillers.
+Meanwhile, wood filler is usually made of pulverized wood byproducts and fibers, and there are two types: water-based wood fillers and oil-based wood fillers.

-Furthermore, plastic wood is sometimes referred to as wood putty.
+Plastic wood is sometimes referred to as wood putty.
 Plastic wood is made from a composite material of wood fibers and wood flours.

 Drying Time of Wood Filler